Need Help With Inheritance Tax?

-PETs must be unconditional (otherwise they will still be treated as part of a persons estate on death).
-Further, the person loses control of them and if they change your mind in the future they will not be able to claim them back.
+PETs must be unconditional (otherwise they will still be treated as part of a person’s estate on death).
+Furthermore, the person loses control of them and if they change your mind in the future they will not be able to claim them back.

 It is possible to make small gifts called Exempt Transfers in any one tax year which will not fall back into an estate to calculate Inheritance Tax even if a person dies within seven years of making the gift.
-The amount is small, but a person is able to gift £3,000 in any one tax year and this can each be backdated in the first year of giving by one year.
+The amount is small, but a person is able to gift up to £250 to as many individuals (up to a maximum of £3,000) in any one tax year and each gift can be backdated in the first year of giving by one year.

 As with any gifts, including Potentially Exempt Transfers, a written record should be made.
 A person might want to consider making use of exempt gifts every year from now onwards.

 Inheritance Tax may not be payable on gifts that are provided to support the living costs of the beneficiary e.g. the education of a child under 18.